Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 --------- | ---- | -----------
-UserId* | string | Unique id of the customer that is generated in the system.
-City | string | Unique code of the city (as saved in the system) Example: 0562 (for Agra), 250 (Victoria) CityName | string | Full name of the city.
+UserId* | string | Unique GUID of the customer that you want to update details City | string | Unique code of the customer's billing city (as saved in the system) Example: 0562 (for Agra), 250 (Victoria) CityName | string | Full name of the city.
 Example: Bangalore, State | string | State's postal abbreviation.
-Example: KA (for Karnataka), CA (for California), IN (for Indiana) StateName | string | Full name of the state such as Karnataka, California, and Indiana Country | string | alpha-2 code of the country such as IN (for India), AU (for Australia), BR (for Brazil) CountryName | string | Full name of the country such as India, Australia, and Brazil
+Example: KA (for Karnataka), CA (for California), IN (for Indiana) StateName | string | Full name of the state such as Karnataka, California, and Indiana Country | string | Alpha-2 code of the country of the customer.
+Example, IN (for India), AU (for Australia), BR (for Brazil) CountryName | string | Full name of the country.
+Example, India, Australia, and Brazil

 <aside class="notice"> All parameters marked by * are mandatory. </aside>